lindytanll/GA-projects/README.md

 * Explore trends in the participation of SAT, as well as ACT, over years from 2017-2019; and
 * Identify and provide recommendations on the states which we can focus our resources to improve SAT participation rates.

-Target Audience: College Board (i.e. the organization that administers the SAT)..
+Target Audience: College Board (i.e. the organization that administers the SAT).

 ---